brianglass/anastasis/files/tuesday_matins.md

 **Tone 2.**

-<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">My soul, when you think on the examination of that dread day, tremble at the reward of eternal punishment, and with tears cry out in repentance, Â‘O God, I have sinned, have mercy on me!Â’</span>
+<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">My soul, when you think on the examination of that dread day, tremble at the reward of eternal punishment, and with tears cry out in repentance, ‘O God, I have sinned, have mercy on me!’</span>

 <span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua; color: red">Verse:</span>*<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua"> </span>*<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">Lord, do not rebuke me in your anger; nor chastise me in your wrath.<span style="letter-spacing:-.1pt"></span></span>